God Is a Bullet (album)

-God Is a Bullet is the ninth studio album by The Mission.
+God Is a Bullet is the eighth studio album by The Mission.
 It was released at the end of April 2007 by SPV Records in Germany and Cooking Vinyl in the UK.
 The album features guest appearances by Julianne Regan, Tim Bricheno and Simon Hinkler.
 It was preceded by the single "Keep It in the Family" which was followed by "Blush".
+"Running with Scissors" reuses the music Wayne Hussey composed for Atsushi Sakurai's 2004 song "Sacrifice".